Area-53-Robotics/53D-High-Stakes-Notebook/entries/overall-robot/brainstorm.typ

     A three wheel drive, a four bar with a claw at the end for mobile goal manipulation and hang, an adjustable intake and a pneumatic clamp.
   ],
   pros: [
+    - *Balance* - The equally bulky intake and four-bar are on opposite sides of the robot, keeping the robot balanced.
-    - Center of gravity is closer to the center of the robot due to the bulky 4-bar and intake
+    - *Stability* - The center of gravity of the robot is close to the ground, keeping the robot stable when driving.
-    - Stable
     - Very defensive
   ],
   cons: [
-    - Climbing would be very inefficient, as it would tilt backwards
-    - Slow drivetrain
-    - Unsupported parts
+    - *Inefficient Climbing* - The robot is likely to tilt backwards when climbing due to the clamp only supporting the elevated robot on the front.
   ],
   notes: [
     - 4-bar for climbing and putting rings on the high stake with the clamp